Climate and Average Weather Year Round in Cape Town South Africa

-The average hourly wind speed in Cape Town experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Cape Town experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.3 months, from October 8 to March 17, with average wind speeds of more than 12.2 miles per hour.
 The windiest day of the year is January 22, with an average hourly wind speed of 13.9 miles per hour.

 The calmer time of year lasts for 6.7 months, from March 17 to October 8.
 The calmest day of the year is May 2, with an average hourly wind speed of 10.5 miles per hour.

 Average Wind Speed in Cape Town